Marquette University High School

-Marquette University High School (MUHS) is a private, all-male, Jesuit, Roman Catholic school located in Milwaukee, Wisconsin.
-It is accredited by the North Central Association Commission on Accreditation and School Improvement (NCA CASI), an accreditation division of Cognia, and is a member of both the National Catholic Educational Association and the Jesuit Schools Network.
+Marquette University High School (MUHS) is a private, all-male, Jesuit school located in Milwaukee, Wisconsin.

+It is accredited by the North Central Association Commission on Accreditation and School Improvement, an accreditation division of Cognia.
+It is also a member of both the National Catholic Educational Association and the Jesuit Schools Network.

 History

 Founded as St. Aloysius Academy in 1857 on 2nd and Michigan St, the institution was renamed to St. Gall's Academy and moved location in 1864.
 The institution became Marquette College in 1881 when a new school was opened on 10th and State St, on the top of a hill.
 The hilltop location gave rise to the nickname and mascot: the Hilltoppers.

 In 1907 Marquette College became Marquette University and formally separated from Marquette Academy.
 In 1922 Marquette Academy became Marquette University High School, and the campus at its current location was completed in 1925.

 Campus

 Marquette University High School is located at 3401 W. Wisconsin Avenue in the Merrill Park Neighborhood on Milwaukee's west side.
 It is a four-story building built in the early 20th century.
 In 1961, the gym and cafeteria addition was added.
-The Gordon Henke Center was completed in 1994 which included a new main entrance on W. Michigan St. In 2008, the attached Jesuit residence was demolished to make way for a 1 story administrative and fine arts addition.
+The Gordon Henke Center was completed in 1994 which included a new main entrance on W. Michigan St. In 2008, the attached Jesuit residence was demolished to make way for a 1-story administrative and fine arts addition.
 Another 2 stories was built on top in 2016 creating 3 stories adjacent to the original 1925 building.
 In addition to the new classrooms, an atrium and expansion to the Henke entrance was added.

 The Hilltoppers' home field for soccer and track is Quad/Park, located a few blocks away adjacent to Merrill Park.
 It was donated by former MUHS graduate Harry Quadracci ('54), in 1998.
 The site was formerly occupied by Marquette Stadium, which opened in 1924 and was demolished in 1976.